GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

             --keyversion-key="${KMS_KEY_NAME}" \
             --keyversion="${KMS_KEY_VERSION}"

-### Configure the Policy
+### Create and configure the policy

-Now a policy should be created.
-This policy is the configuration in the `DEPLOYER` project to only allow images to be deployed to GKE clusters in this project that have been attested by the attestor from the `ATTESTOR` project.
+The policy is the configuration in the `DEPLOYER` project to only allow images to be deployed to GKE clusters in this project that have been attested by the attestor from the `ATTESTOR` project.

-For that, do the following:

 1. Configure the policy YAML file:

         cat > /tmp/policy.yaml << EOM
             globalPolicyEvaluationMode: true